fundacionctic/gaiax-credentials-tool/README.md

 # Gaia-X Self-Descriptions

 A simple proof of concept of the process to build and sign a Self-Description using the [Gaia-X Compliance Service](https://gitlab.com/gaia-x/lab/compliance/gx-compliance).
-This has been developed in the context of the [DATA CELLAR](https://datacellarproject.eu/) Horizon Europe project.

 ## Prerequisites